quarkslab/qbindiff/doc/source/binary_diffing.rst

 .. note:: QBinDiff operates both on binaries and generic graphs.
 Indeed, diffing is not limited to executable binaries..
           In this context, binaries and graphs can be considered interchangeably.

-While it is not required understanding the different algorithms used internally.
-It might be helpful to be able to fine-tune the parameters in order to obtain better results.
+While it is not required to understand the different algorithms used internally, it might be helpful to be able to fine-tune the parameters in order to obtain better results.

 From a high-level perspective, QBinDiff operates in the following steps: